xtoazt/treehouse/README.md

 If you have any questions or need help, please:
 - Open an issue on GitHub
-- Contact us at support@treehouse.com
+- Contact us at my other website, realtalk
 - Check our documentation at docs.treehouse.com

 ---